Scottish tourism businesses ranging from B&Bs to visitor attractions are to be signed up as Scottish Food Champions.

 The Scottish Food Champions initiative was announced by Rural Affairs Secretary Richard Lochhead at the Scotland Food and Drink Excellence Awards.

-The scheme is a joint venture between the Scottish Government and VisitScotland and it will assess 2,500 businesses over the next three years, with the ambition of getting at least 1,000 signed up by 2015.
+The scheme is a joint venture between the Scottish Government and VisitScotland.
+It will assess 2,500 businesses over the next three years, with the ambition of getting at least 1,000 signed up by 2015.

 Mr Lochhead said that the accreditation scheme will celebrate achievements, drive up standards and increase awareness of the provenance of food.